Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Cloud_1/Week3/Azure-14-Azure Support Plan & other topics.md

 - Use the Azure Monitor REST API to retrieve the activity log from a REST client.

-Send the activity log to a Log Analytics workspace to enable the Azure Monitor Logs feature,Activity log data in a Log Analytics workspace is stored in a table called AzureActivity that you can retrieve with a log query in Log Analytics.
 ## Activity log insights
 Activity log insights let you view information about changes to resources and resource groups in a subscription.
 The dashboards also present data about which users or services performed activities in the subscription and the activities' status.
+## Azure Log Analytics
+Azure Log Analytics is the tool in the Azure portal where you’ll write and run log queries on the data gathered by Azure Monitor.
+Log Analytics is a robust tool that supports both simple, complex queries, and data analysis.
+You can write a simple query that returns a set of records and then use features of Log Analytics to sort, filter, and analyze the records.
+You can write an advanced query to perform statistical analysis and visualize the results in a chart to identify a particular trend.
+Whether you work with the results of your queries interactively or use them with other Azure Monitor features such as log query alerts or workbooks, Log Analytics is the tool that you're going to use to write and test those queries.
+Send the activity log to a Log Analytics workspace to enable the Azure Monitor Logs feature,Activity log data in a Log Analytics workspace is stored in a table called AzureActivity that you can retrieve with a log query in Log Analytics.
 ## Key Terminologies